9 blog posts that helped me survive the first year in Sweden

 The most popular blog post that we have on our website and for a reason.
 It makes applying for a Swedish personal identity number truly easy as pie.
 It also includes links to posts on what to do next.
 This is a great place to start if you’ve just arrived in Sweden.

-A man has his identity card examined.
+A man smiles as his identity card is being checked.

 Photo: Plattform/Scandinav/imagebank.sweden.se